Ivanka Trump: Personal life

 Trump has a close relationship with her father, who has publicly expressed his admiration for her on several occasions.
 Ivanka has likewise praised her father, complimenting his leadership skills and saying he empowers other people.
 Sarah Ellison, writing for Vanity Fair in 2018, noted that "everyone in the family seems to acknowledge" that Ivanka is her father's "favorite" child.
 This had been confirmed by the family members themselves in a 2015 interview with Barbara Walters on network television where the siblings were gathered and acknowledged this.
 According to her late mother, Ivanka speaks French and understands Czech.

 In January 2017 it was announced that she and Kushner had made arrangements to establish a family home in the Kalorama neighborhood of Washington, D.C.
 The couple had previously shared an apartment on Park Avenue in New York City, which Trump chose due to its proximity to her work with the Trump Organization.
 The residence was featured in Elle Decor in 2012 with Kelly Behun as its interior decorator.
 Since leaving Washington in 2021, Ivanka and her husband have been residents of Surfside, Florida.

 Trump began practicing Brazilian jiu-jitsu under the Valente brothers alongside her husband and children.
-Trump enjoys golf, surfing, and horseback riding, and has learned to play both the piano and guitar.
+She enjoys golf, surfing, and horseback riding, and has learned to play both the piano and guitar.

 Relationships and marriage

 Trump was in a nearly four-year relationship with Greg Hersch while in college.
 From 2001 to 2005, she dated James "Bingo" Gubelmann.
-In 2005, she started dating the real estate developer Jared Kushner, whom she met through mutual friends.
+In 2005, she started dating real estate developer Jared Kushner, whom she met through mutual friends.
 The couple broke up in 2008 but reconciled and married in a Jewish ceremony on 25 October 2009.
 They have three children: a daughter born in July 2011, and two sons born in October 2013 and March 2016 respectively.
 In an interview on The Dr. Oz Show, Trump revealed that she had suffered from postpartum depression after each of her pregnancies.